-12. What is the substantive test applied by the relevant authority to assess whether or not to clear the merger, or to clear it subject to remedies?
+13. What is the substantive test applied by the relevant authority to assess whether or not to clear the merger, or to clear it subject to remedies?
+Are there different tests that apply to particular sectors?

 The substantive test used by the PCA is to assess whether a merger constitutes a significant impediment to effective competition (SIEC).
 Mergers are therefore cleared if they do not create a SIEC in the national market or in a substantial part thereof.